Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ##Raster resistance map or network/graph

-The resistance file specifies the ability of each cell in a landscape or link in a network to carry current.
+The resistance file specifies the ability of each cell in a landscape or link in a network to carry current (See Figs. 5 and 8).
 File formats are described in the *Input file formats* section below.

 ###Data represent conductances instead of resistances